 Rediscovery and Excavation

-Although Olympia was referenced by ancient sources such as Pausanias, the site was only rediscovered in earnest in the 18th and 19th centuries.
+Although Olympia was referenced by ancient sources such as Pausanias, the site was only rediscovered in earnest in the 18th and 19th centuries CE.
 Systematic excavation began with the German Archaeological Institute in 1875 CE under Ernst Curtius, continuing into the modern day.
 Excavations have revealed the Altis, the stadion, temples, treasuries, and extensive votive deposits.
 The site has become central to the study of Greek religion, athletics, and monumental architecture.

 circa 600-500 BCE